Ravenholdt is a shadowy group of rogues and assassins whose hideout is in Hillsbrad Foothills, northwest of the ruins of Durnholde Keep.

 Silithus – The Twilight cultists in the camps in this zone will yield Heavy Junkboxes, but the camps are so widely spaced that you will spend a lot of time traveling from one to the next.

-Rogues going for the Fangs of the Father legendary daggers will gain a total of 3150 Ravenholdt reputation (before bonuses) upon completing the quest line, reducing the number of Heavy Junkboxes needed (see the table above).
+Rogues going for the legendary daggers will gain a total of 3150 Ravenholdt reputation (before bonuses) upon completing the quest line, reducing the number of Heavy Junkboxes needed (see the table above).
 I strongly recommend that rogues attempting the legendary obtain at least 11999/12000 Honored reputation with Ravenholdt before doing so, to maximize the impact of the quest reputation gains.

 The quests awarding Ravenholdt reputation are: